-The theft could be the biggest cryptocurrency heist on record, possibly bypassing the estimated $400 million bitcoin lost in the 2014 Mt.
+The theft could be the biggest cryptocurrency hack on record, possibly bypassing the estimated $400 million bitcoin lost in the 2014 Mt.
 Gox heist.
 It comes after leaders at the World Economic Forum in Switzerland last week issued warnings about the dangers of cryptocurrencies and the money being used for illicit activities.
 U.S.-based platforms for bitcoin and other virtual currencies must comply with anti-money laundering rules, with around 100 such platforms registered with the U.S. Treasury’s Financial Crimes Enforcement Network.
 The rules require them to file reports on suspicious financial activity.
-But many other countries have no such requirements.